unl-nimbus-lab/pymavswarm/examples/README.md

 - `custom_observer.py`: demonstrates how to implement a callback for an agent state change
-- `goto.py`: demonstrates how to command an agent to fly to a specified location
+- `goto.py`: demonstrates how to command an agent to fly to a specified location using a configuration file; an example configuration file is provided in `resources/goto.yaml`
 - `set_flight_mode.py`: demonstrates how to set the agents' flight mode
 - `set_home_position.py`: demonstrates how to set the swarm agents' home position